How Do Students Avoid Plagiarism Detection?

 contributed by Yuliya Gorenko

-Though cheating isn’t new, modern education puts a lot of pressure on students.
+Though cheating isn’t new, modern education puts much pressure on students.

 Not so long ago, the lecture notes and the library were the only resources to refer to when writing a paper.
 But things have changed dramatically over time.
 Modern students have access to more information than ever on any subject, and, while it would seem reasonable that their papers should get better, they often get worse–and it’s not simply a matter of literacy.

-When a teacher assigns a writing task, some students–well, they choose to cheat.
+When a teacher assigns a writing task, some students—well, they choose to cheat.
 Technology in general and the internet, in particular, offer many ways for students to do so.
-They cheat for many reasons, from the aforementioned pressure, to poor planning and time-management, to simply being unmotivated to being overloaded by homework and social pressure.
+They cheat for many reasons, from the aforementioned pressure, poor planning, and time management to simply being unmotivated, overloaded by homework, and under social pressure.
 Whatever the reason, cheating still conflicts with the academic integrity of educational establishments.

 So, how do learners cheat, and can we use modern technology to prevent it?